-The College has undertaken further work during the year to develop and embed the system of internal control, including financial, operational and risk management which is designed to protect the College's assets and reputation.
+The College has continued to develop and embed the system of internal control, including financial, operational and risk management which is designed to protect the College's assets and reputation.

-Based on the strategic plan, the Executive team acting as the Risk Management Group undertakes a comprehensive annual review of the risks to which the College is exposed.
-They identify systems and procedures, including specific preventable actions which should mitigate any potential impact on the College.
+Based on the strategic aims, the Executive team acting as the Risk Management Group undertakes periodic reviews of the risks to which the College is exposed.
+They identify systems and procedures, including actions which should mitigate any potential impact on the College.
 The internal controls are then implemented and the subsequent year's appraisal will review their effectiveness and progress against risk mitigation actions.
-In addition to the annual review, the Risk

-Management Group has begun to consider formally the risk environment on a termly basis.
+In addition to the annual review, the Risk Management Group has begun to consider formally the risk environment on a termly basis.